-Student Bio: Conor is a staff member on the Journal of High Technology Law.
-He is a third-year evening student at Suffolk University Law School, and currently works in the legal department of a global cloud technology company headquartered in Cambridge, MA.
-He possesses a B.A. in Political Science from Siena College with a minor in English.
+Student Bio: Conor is a Chief Note Editor on the Journal of High Technology Law.
+He is a fourth-year evening student at Suffolk University Law School and possesses a B.A. in Political Science from Siena College with a minor in English.

 Disclaimer: The views expressed in this blog are the views of the author alone and do not represent the views of JHTL or Suffolk University Law School.